AMOS-Project-TU-Berlin-Team-2/Corridor-Navigation-Android/README.md

 ## Installation

-New releases are built weekly.
-Get the latest release from the releases section on this repo.
+New releases are built weekly on Thursday afternoon.
+Get the latest release as an APK from the releases section on this repo.

 ## Setup development environment
 ```